uoe-agents/SaMI/README.md

 ### Instructions

-Download the code and run it
+Download the code and produce the `output` folder, where all the outputs are going to be stored including train/eval logs.

 ```bash
 git clone https://github.com/uoe-agents/SaMI.git